 - Spoon into cupcake liners.
 Bake at 350 F for 20-30 minutes.

 - Allow to cool completely.
-Then brush with melted butter and dip into cinnamon and sugar mixture (for the crunchy topping).
+Then brush each cupcake with the melted butter and roll in a mixture cinnamon and sugar (for the crunchy topping).

-- Cream the cheese until smooth.
+- To make the frosting, work the cream cheese with a spoon or fork until it is soft and smooth.
 Mix in cinnamon and vanilla.

-- Slowly add in icing sugar until you have a good frosting consistency.
+- Then slowly add in icing sugar until you have a good frosting consistency.

--I used a gluten free flour mix, however, this recipe would also work with all-purpose wheat flour.
+- I like my gluten free baking flour mix; however, this recipe would also work with all-purpose wheat flour, just skip the prefermenting.